gabr0236/OpenLog/README.md

 #### Review log data

-When the user has added any log, the log will be availeble on the "Previous Logs" screen.
+When the user has added any log, the log will be available on the "Previous Logs" screen.
-Here the user will be able to view a graph of any log category.
+Here, the user will be able to view a graph of any log category.
 The user can also select a log to edit or delete.

 <img src="https://github.com/gabr0236/OpenLog/blob/the_big_merge/readmeImages/prevlogs.png" width="200">